carpentries-incubator/rapid-usability-tutorial/CONTRIBUTING.md

 The project is generously funded by the Alfred P. Sloan Foundation, Liz Vu & Josh Greenberg Program Officers, grants #10074 and #10572

 ### Contributor Agreement
+This lesson was developed in partnership with The Carpentries and is part of their [incubator program](https://carpentries-incubator.org/).

-Our lessons are community-driven.
+Carpentries lessons are community-driven.
 By submitting your work, you agree to license it under the Creative Commons Attribution (CC BY 4.0) [license](LICENSE.md).
 You retain copyright, but grant The Carpentries the right to use, modify, and redistribute your contribution under this license.
 In return, we commit to reviewing contributions promptly, providing constructive feedback, and supporting your participation in our community.
 All contributions must follow The Carpentries’ [Code of Conduct](CODE_OF_CONDUCT.md), which ensures a respectful and inclusive environment.

-This lesson was developed in partnership with The Carpentries and is part of their [incubator program](https://carpentries-incubator.org/).
-Everyone involved in The Carpentries agrees to abide by their [code of conduct](CODE_OF_CONDUCT.md).

 ### What and How to Contribute
 There are many ways to contribute, and we’d love for you to get involved: